 Freshen Up the Floors

 If your new home has hardwood floors that are in bad shape, you may want to think about repairing them before you even move in.
-Sanding and restaining hardwoods create a huge mess, and dust will cover just about every surface of your new home afteward.
+Sanding and restaining hardwoods create a huge mess, and dust will cover just about every surface of your new home afterward.
 If you wait to do your floors, you will have to remove absolutely everything in your house (yep, including in the closets.)
-We recommend redoing the floors now, so you can get the inconvenience out of the way immediately.
+We recommend redoing the floors now so you can get the inconvenience out of the way immediately.
 Yeah, it’s a splurge, but it’s worth it when you love your floors right from the start.

 If your new house has carpets, we recommend getting them steam cleaned right off the bat.
 This will remove any dirt, grime and smells from the previous homeowners.
 Get this task out of the way now so you can start totally fresh in your new home.